2002 Italian Grand Prix: Practice

 In the third practice session, held in sunny weather on Saturday morning, Michael Schumacher was again quickest with a 1:22.110 lap, 0.025 seconds faster than Montoya.
-The McLaren duo of Coulthard and Räikkönen, Ralf Schumacher, the Jaguar pairing of Irvine and De La Rosa, Massa, McNish and BAR's Jacques Villeneuve completed the top ten.
+The McLaren duo of Coulthard and Räikkönen, Ralf Schumacher, the Jaguar pairing of Irvine and De la Rosa, Massa, McNish and BAR's Jacques Villeneuve completed the top ten.
 The session was halted midway through after Barrichello's car began to emit smoke due to an engine failure at the Curva Grande exit.
 Marshals moved the Ferrari off the circuit and into a safer area and cleaned oil laid on the asphalt track before practice could resume.
 Ferrari installed a new engine in his car.

 The final practice session took place later in the morning.
 Late in the session, Montoya set the quickest time of 1:21.319, which was 0.009 seconds inside Michael Schumacher's 2001 pole lap.
-Positions three through ten were occupied by Barrichello, Ralf Schumacher, the McLaren pairing of Räikkönen and Coulthard. the Jaguar duo of De La Rosa and Irvine, McNish and Villeneuve.
+Positions three through ten were occupied by Barrichello, Ralf Schumacher, the McLaren pairing of Räikkönen and Coulthard. the Jaguar duo of De la Rosa and Irvine, McNish and Villeneuve.
 More drivers spun their cars during the session.
-Button lost control of his Renault at high-speed at the Parabolica corner, ending his running early in the gravel trap.
+Button ended his session early when he spun his Renault at high-speed in the gravel trap at the Parabolica corner.